Additional

 Current Concept

-CoWork memory now has three complementary shapes:
+CoWork memory now has four complementary shapes:

 - Curated hot memory: short, prompt-visible facts and rules managed through curated memory.